pojoto4/READMEGenerator/Output/readMe.md

-# Module 7 README Generator
+# Test Project
  ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description

- This is a command-line application that prompts users to give information about their project.
-They are asked a series of questions and once submitted, it automatically creates a formatted document for them to add to their profile.
-This makes it much easier for them to create READMEs because the most time-consuming part is taken out.
+ This is a test of the app

 ## Table of Contents